 A cycle of webinars to connect physicists working on particle and high-energy physics, astroparticles, and astrophysics.

-You can read here. what Symmetry Magazine wrote about this initiative.
+You can read here what Symmetry Magazine wrote about this initiative.

 In this podcast we interview some of the postdoctoral researchers at the physics department at Princeton University.
 Each episode features a postdoc as a scientist, coworker, member of our community, and of course, as a person that we want to get to know a little bit more.
+You can hear about this podcast and my academic path in this episode.

 Astrobitos is a periodical astrophysical literature journal written in Spanish by graduate students.
 Our goal is to present interesting papers in a brief format that is accessible to undergraduate students in the physical sciences who are interested in active research.
+You can read my astrobitos here.